History of Lee Corso in Timeline

 September 16, 2023: 400th Headgear Pick

-On September 16, 2023, Lee Corso made his 400th headgear pick, Colorado's Chip the Buffalo, before the Buffaloes' game versus the Colorado State Rams in Boulder, Colorado.
+On September 16, 2023, Lee Corso made his 400th headgear pick, selecting Colorado's Chip the Buffalo before the Buffaloes' game versus the Colorado State Rams in Boulder, Colorado.

-As of December 9, 2024, teams chosen by Lee Corso in his headgear picks have had a record of 284 wins to 142 losses, producing a win percentage of 66.67%.
+As of December 9, 2024, teams chosen by Lee Corso in his headgear picks have a record of 284 wins to 142 losses, with a win percentage of 66.67%.